 Wen haben wir verloren?

-Projects coordinator is Slovak NGO Inštitút ľudských práv - Human Rights Institute whose aim is to support equal access to all human rights for everyone.
+Projects coordinator was Slovak NGO Inštitút ľudských práv - Human Rights Institute whose aim is to support equal access to all human rights for everyone.
 Its main activities include long-term campaigning, short and mid-term projects, informal human rights education (HRE) and media communication with emphasis on new media.
-Partners are German organisation Internationales Bildungs- und Begegnungswerk gGmbH (IBB) and Hungarian NGO Együtt az Interkulturális Akcióért Alapítvány - UNITED for Intercultural Action.
+Partners were German organisation Internationales Bildungs- und Begegnungswerk gGmbH (IBB) and Hungarian NGO Együtt az Interkulturális Akcióért Alapítvány - UNITED for Intercultural Action.
 The goal of IBB is to overcome national, historical, social, cultural, religious or ideological borders in intercultural encounters and in cooperation, to enable future-oriented learning from history and to contribute to reconciliation and understanding between peoples while UNITED is a European network bringing together local grassroots associations with national and international entities with which share vision for a diverse and inclusive society.

 Data Sheet